Bendahara dynasty: History

-In classical Melaka and Johor Sultanates, a Bendahara was the most important and highest administrative position, serving as the chief of all ministers.
-As an adviser to the Sultan, a Bendahara was appointed by the Sultan and dismissible only by the Sultan himself.
+In the classical Malacca and Johor Sultanates, a bendahara was the most important and highest administrative position, serving as the chief of all ministers.
+As an adviser to the sultan, a bendahara was appointed by the sultan and dismissible only by the sultan.
 The position is hereditary and candidates were selected from the male descendants of the Bendahara family.
-The most notable of the Bendaharas was Tun Perak of Melaka Sultanate, who excelled in both war and diplomacy.
-Another notable Bendahara was Tun Sri Lanang of Johor Sultanate who was an important figure in the compilation of the Malay Annals.
+The most notable of the bendaharas was Tun Perak of the Malacca Sultanate, who excelled in both war and diplomacy.
+Another notable bendahara was Tun Sri Lanang of the Johor Sultanate who was an important figure in the compilation of the Malay Annals.

-The consolidation of Bendahara rule in the Johor Empire originated from the late 17th century.
+The consolidation of Bendahara rule in the Johor Empire originated in the late 17th century.
 When Mahmud Shah II died in 1699 without a male heir, Bendahara Tun Abdul Jalil became the next Sultan of Johor and assumed the title Abdul Jalil Shah IV.
-His appointment was accepted by Johor chiefs based on the understanding that the Bendaharas would succeed to the throne if the Sultan died without heirs.
-During his reign, the eastern state of Pahang was established as a special province of the Bendahara family and ruled directly by the successive Bendaharas of the empire.
+His appointment was accepted by Johorean chiefs based on the understanding that the bendaharas would succeed to the throne if the sultan died without heirs.
+During his reign, Pahang was established as a special province of the Bendahara family and ruled directly by the successive bendaharas of the empire.

-In 1717, Zainal Abidin, the younger brother of the Abdul Jalil Shah IV, established control over the eastern state of Terengganu with the title of Maharaja.
-He secured recognition as the first Sultan of Trengganu from his nephew Sulaiman Badrul Alam Shah of Johor in 1725.
-Meanwhile, in Pahang, a self-rule was established during the reign of Tun Abdul Majid when the state's status was changed from a tanah pegangan (provincial state) to tanah kurnia (fiefdom), thus the ruling Bendahara acquired the title Raja ('king') in Pahang.
-The allegiance of the Raja Bendahara to the Sultan however, continued, though it weakened in time.
+In 1717, Zainal Abidin, the younger brother of the Abdul Jalil Shah IV, established control over Terengganu with the title of Maharaja.
+He secured recognition as the first Sultan of Trengganu from his nephew Sultan Sulaiman Badrul Alam Shah of Johor in 1725.
+Meanwhile, in Pahang, self-rule was established during the reign of Tun Abdul Majid when the state's status was changed from a tanah pegangan (provincial state) to tanah kurnia (fiefdom), thus the ruling Bendahara acquired the title Raja ('king') in Pahang.
+The allegiance of the raja bendahara to the sultan however, continued, though it weakened over time.